Cognitive Behavioral Therapy for

 Perfectionism is often driven by anxiety and a deep fear of failure, rejection, or not being “enough.”
 And while it may have once helped you succeed or feel safe, over time it can disconnect you from joy, flexibility, and the ability to be fully present in your life.

-In therapy, we’ll utilize a CBT-based approach to gently explore where these patterns come from — and more importantly, how to shift your relationship with them.
-You’ll learn how to step back from the inner critic, take action that aligns with your values, and let go of the idea that you need to earn your worth through constant achievement.
+In therapy, we’ll utilize a CBT-based approach to explore these patterns and more importantly, how to shift your relationship with them.
+You’ll learn how to step back from the inner critic and take action that aligns with your values.